mufinz2/iota-antifud/README.md

 ## Why is UCL wallet taking so long!!??

 It will release when it’s ready.
 Most folks are going to be transferring their iota to it so they are making damn sure it’s bullet proof.
-We don’t need a “parity” situation to happen to iota.
+We don’t need a [parity](https://www.theregister.co.uk/2017/11/16/parity_flaw_not_fixed/) situation to happen to iota.

 ## Investing in a new project barely off the ground

 To Ppl complaining: welcome to investing in a project in its early stages, something typically reserved for wealthy individuals/organizations before ICO’s became a thing.
 With early investing comes much less hand holding and more responsibility on the user to know what they are doing.
 If you have a hard time accepting this responsibility, don’t invest and wait for the technology to get easier for you.
 How many people actually knew how to use and mine bitcoin in 2009 before it had all its gui infrastructure?

-The wallet is a tiring issue for the regulars here. every spike in price leads to a wave of new investors complaining about the wallet and claiming it must immediately become “top priority” for the devs.
+The wallet is a tiring issue for the regulars here.
+Every spike in price leads to a wave of new investors complaining about the wallet and claiming it must immediately become “top priority” for the devs.
 But a minuscule amount of research and you would find the user-friendly update your looking for is right around the corner with UCL.

 It’s worth noting IOTA is a tangle, the first of its kind.
 NOT a copy paste blockchain.
 As a result wallets for IOTA are the first of their kind and translating the tangle into a nice clean user-friendly blockchain experience for the masses is even more taxing.